agile-wildcats-082025503/chatty-catty/README.md

    2. chatty-catty-app - The API tier
    3. chatty-catty-frontend - The UI tier

+## Troubleshooting

+If docker complains about mvnw, use `dos2unix mvnw` in the project root directory

 ## Testing It Out
 * Open a browser to the following url to view the frontend: http://localhost:3000
-* Joke endpoint for verifying the OPENAI API KEY: http://localhost:8080/chat/general?message=Tell%20me%20a%20joke
+* Joke endpoint for verifying the backend has the right OPENAI API KEY: http://localhost:8080/chat/general?message=Tell%20me%20a%20joke
 * View the REST API endpoints for direct API testing using [POSTMAN](https://learning.postman.com/docs/getting-started/overview/) or other integration:
   * View directly in browser http://localhost:8080/swagger-ui.html
   * Download the REST JSON API http://localhost:8080/v3/api-docs